snebl/e6AutoArchive/README.md

 ![Screenshot](images/editLocationExample.png)

-fill the archive folder with subfolders named after tags from e621.
+Fill the archive folder with subfolders named after tags from e621.
 These folders should be empty unless the files within are stored like `<id>_<md5>.<ext>`.

 ![Screenshot](images/Pasted%20image%2020230530171713.png)